 The intent of this requirement is that there exists a tool for administrator be able to access the audit trail in order to assess it.
 Exactly what manner is provided is an implementation decision, but it needs to be done in a way which allows the administrator to make effective use of the information presented.
 This requirement is closely tied to 5.1.5 and 5.1.6.
-It is expected that a single tool will exist within the TSF which will satisfy all of these requirements.
+It is expected that a single tool will exist within the providing the administrator with the ability to assess the accountability information accumulated by the TOE.

+TSF which will satisfy all of these requirements.